 1 tablespoon corn flour (optional – this makes the tempura crisp)

 pinch of salt

 2 tablespoons tapioca flour or corn flour for dredging

 Oil for frying

-- Heat the oil to 350 degree F. ** See note.
+- Heat the oil to 350 degrees F. ** See note.

-- Peel the sweet potato and cut into 1/4 inch rounds.
+- Peel the sweet potato and cut it into 1/4 inch rounds.

 - Peel and slice the acorn squash into 1/4 inch slices.

 - Chop the broccoli into bite size pieces.